Drdraqounof/Loco-Test/Documentation/ELECTRON_SETUP.md

 > **Last Updated:** March 9, 2026 at 1:14 PM

+> **In plain terms:** This doc explains how the desktop Electron version of Loco is set up and how it works.

 This project includes an Electron wrapper to run Loco as a cross-platform desktop app.

 ## What is Electron?